Administration

 Organizations deploying SAP S/4HANA in their business will benefit from keeping the solution as close to standard as possible, which allows for faster adoption of innovations that SAP delivers both for cloud and on-premise systems.

-SAP experts often refer to this as a cloud mindset or keeping the core clean.
-To help customers execute this approach, SAP Activate includes guidance and governance for application of the so-called golden rules for implementing SAP S/4HANA.
+SAP experts often refer to this as a cloud mindset or clean core strategy To help customers execute this approach, SAP Activate includes guidance and governance for application of the so-called golden rules for implementing SAP S/4HANA.
 In this post, we will review the approach and rules in more detail.

 SAP S/4HANA offers a high level of flexibility and extensibility options that are embedded in the solution and enabled with the full ABAP development environment.
 Some choices that the implementation team makes during the project could lead to increased total cost of ownership during the regular operations and upgrades of the environment later.
 As you implement the solution, SAP recommends project teams to stay close to the standard functionality and limit the use of some extensibility and custom coding techniques to absolutely critical cases where the solution needs to be adapted to support the business objectives.